Building healthier lifestyles into everyday living

 To launch the programme, NHS England trialled a range of initiatives at ten major new housing sites around the country.
 These included testing innovative care models, making changes to the built environment and developing spaces that encourage physical activity and social connection.

 Bicester, one of the ten demonstrator sites, is a great example.
 Blue lines have been painted around the town to try to incentivise people towards jogging or walking.
 In one of those blue lines, they have seen a 27 per cent increase in the amount of activity taking place.
-This can help reduce things such as obesity or diabetes over time, which reduces the burden on the NHS and helps get people back to work.
+The positive benefit of this is it can help to reduce things such as obesity or diabetes over time, which then has benefits both in terms of reducing the burden on the NHS as well as helping to get people back to work.

 We brought together a diverse team of economists, statisticians and health specialists to carry out an in-depth analysis of ten of the most promising initiatives across the demonstrator sites.